Object-based Software Defined Storage Platform

 Interfaces - NFS, CIFS, Native REST, S3 and iRODs

-AmpliStor is easy to integrate into existing environments by the unified access services layer.
-All major interfaces are supported including, NFS, CIFS, native REST, and an Amazon S3 compatible API, both of which include multi-part upload for maximum throughput of large objects.
-AmpliStor native REST API delivers industry leading performance, both single object and multi-stream throughput, scaling from multiple Gigabytes per second in a single rack to 100’s of GigaBytes per second and beyond for the largest deployments.
+HimalayaTM is easy to integrate into existing environments by the unified access services layer.
+All major interfaces are supported including, NFS, CIFS, native REST, and Amazon S3 compatible interface, both of which include multi-part upload for maximum throughput of large objects.
+Himalaya’s native REST API delivers industry leading performance, both single object and multi-stream throughput, scaling from multiple Gigabytes per second in a single rack to 100’s of Gigabytes per second and beyond for the largest deployments.

 Popular supported desktop and server tools that provide cloud storage interfaces include:

 - Cyberduck S3 (Windows, Mac, and Linux clients)